Playwrights Atlantic Resource Centre (PARC) is focused on supporting playwrights from Atlantic Canada and beyond.

-Our programming and services reflect this focus.
-Members in all areas of the region have equal access to all PARC programs in: play development, playwright development, play and playwright promotion and to all PARC services that support playwrights and their work and which engage the public in the practice of, and appreciation for, the creation of work for the stage.
+Members have access to PARC programs in: play development, playwright development, play and playwright promotion, and to all PARC services supporting playwrights and their work.

-Our focus on the playwright begins with our script development support.
-Since we are not producers, we provide both emerging and established playwrights the freedom of imagination without limitations.
+Our focus on the playwright begins with script development support.
+Since we are not producers, we provide playwrights the freedom of imagination without limitations.
 We offer space and time for writing without strings attached, before the pressures and restrictions of production are introduced.

-As well as having connections to regional and national theatres, companies and producing bodies, PARC is a member of several professional organizations, including The Literary Managers and Dramaturges of America (LMDA), The National Network of Playwrights’ Development Centres of Canada (PDCC), and The Professional Association of Canadian Theatres (PACT).
-PARC is able to draw on these networks to serve our members in several ways: to promote works to a wide range of producers spanning the country; to support our members in their professional development, through exchanges, workshops and national and international networking opportunities; and to keep up to date with current dramaturgical and play development practice, and with the development of Canadian theatre in general.
+PARC is able to draw on relationships with play development centres and theatres, locally and nationally, to serve our members in several ways: to promote works to a wide range of producers spanning the country; to support members in their professional development, through exchanges, workshops and networking opportunities; to stay up tp date current dramaturgical and play development practice, and with the development of Canadian theatre in general.
 To that end, we are constantly re-evaluating and updating our own practices to stay relevant and beneficial to our members as a play development centre in Canada.